szakeerfu/gymwebsiteweb/README.md

 - `npm start `

-This project is basically about me learning about react routing, reuseable componet, props, hooks, react best practices, CSS Variables and many more i hope you also find it interesting, and if you do don't forget to give this repo a star
+This project is basically about me learning about react routing, reuseable component, props, hooks, react best practices, CSS Variables and many more i hope you also find it interesting, and if you do don't forget to give this repo a star

 Thanks! if you feel there's anything that can be done to improve the project kindly reach out to me below, to see the project [click me](https://eniola-gym-portfolio.vercel.app/)